shogidude/clojure-kit-with-redis-mysql-react/README.md

 My use of integrant is not great.
 Forgive me :-)

 All the SQL is converted automagically to clojure functions that are retrievable using the query-fn and the SQL name as a key.
-So, retieving the SQL named 'show-status' is done with the line of code ... '((query-fn) :show-status {})'.
+So, retieving and calling the SQL named 'show-status' is done with the line of code ... '((query-fn) :show-status {})'.

 Migrations, both up and down, work just like the Kit website explains.
 Also, the SQL in 'queries.sql' works the same as the Kit website explains.